Thank You for Serving

 The Serving on a Maryland Grand Jury Pamphlet (PDF) introduces you to service as a grand juror.
 It explains how a grand jury is chosen, the difference between a grand and petit jury, the duties of a grand jury, frequently used terms, and more.

-Finally, please visit the Jury Service website where you will find FAQ for employers and employees, do's and don'ts during trial and deliberations, and more.
+Finally, please visit the Jury Service website where you will find FAQs for employers and employees, do's and don'ts during trial and deliberations, and more.

 Juror Qualification Form